Morrissey beats Cronin in All Irish Classic - Irish Boxing

 The fast starter continued his rapid rise with victory in another enthralling fan-friendly clash on the Climb card but will tip his hat to his fellow lion-hearted pro after an all-on-the-line war.

 Both tried to start fast and establish dominance but Morrissey brought his jab into play first and landed the first backhand of the fight.
 Cronin was looking for the long left hook and landed two midway through as good a first round as you’d see.
-Both then landed big within seconds of each other,another hook from the Kerry side of the fight and a long right from Limerick’s Morrissey.
-The pair shared big shots in the final minute with a head rocking uppercut possibly pipping the opening three minutes it for Morrissey.
+Both then landed big within seconds of each other, another hook from the Kerry side of the fight and a long right from Limerick’s Morrissey.
+The pair shared big shots in the final minute with a head-rocking uppercut possibly pipping the opening three minutes for Morrissey.

-The Shaun Kelly trained fighter attempted to put it on ‘The Kingdom Warrior’ at the start of the second.
+The Shaun Kelly-trained fighter attempted to put it on ‘The Kingdom Warrior’ at the start of the second.
 He rocked his foe with right hands and uppercuts but Cronin wasn’t for yielding and battled his way back into the round landing some big shots of his own in another enthralling, tense, and hard-to-score round.

-Forget gun fight a bomb fight broke out in the third.
+Forget gun fight, a bomb fight broke out in the third.
 Both fighters throwing huge shots, Morrissey probably having the better of it when it was long and Cronin looking physically imposing on the inside.

 Things can only get better blared out between rounds three and four – and somehow they did.
 The big shots kept coming.
-The final 30 seconds something special, as the Irish formula once again produced magic.
+The final 30 seconds weresomething special, as the Irish formula once again produced magic.

 Morrissey looked like he might just be ready to get on top with a strong start to the next session, landing big right hands and a beautifully timed uppercut to the body – but true to the nature of the war, Cronin responded and landed the punch of the round, a long uppercut, which inspired a strong finish.